Lie algebraic solution of the Kratzer oscillator in diatomic molecules: VI. Vibrational wave functions of Kratzer oscillator

-Equation (\ref{excited_state}) is an inhomogeneous differential equation which relates the $nth$-state wave function $Q_{n}(r)$ with the following $Q_{n+1}(r)$.
-In particular, if we want to obtain the wave function of the first excited state, we should know \textit{a priori} the wave function of the ground state.
-Then, taking $n=0$ in (\ref{excited_state}),
+\end{small} Eq. (\ref{excited_state}) is a recurrence relation which relates the $nth$-vibrational wave function $Q_{n,l}(r)$ and its derivative with the following $Q_{n+1,l}(r)$.
+In particular, for the first vibrational excited state we take $n=0$ in (\ref{excited_state}) (taking $\hbar=1$),